 Communal areas and storage

-We have recently updated our approach to dealing with items in these areas, focussing on:
+Our approach to dealing with items in these areas, focuses on:

 - Ensuring that our customers enjoy a safe, clean and tidy environment

 - Preventing the risk of injury or loss of life through cluttered communal areas

 These are our responsibilities, but tenants are also responsible for the safe storage of their goods, in line with their tenancy agreement.

 Generally, within the communal areas of our homes, there will be no storage of personal belongings permitted.
 Even if the belongings are not an immediate risk or fire hazard, they will affect the cleaning and appearance of the area.

 The storing or charging of mobility scooters in any communal area is strictly forbidden.
 Tenants must obtain our consent before purchasing or leasing a mobility scooter.
 Tenants may only store a mobility scooter within their own home, unless there is a designated mobility scooter storage area provided which has space available and which has been agreed by us.

 If you're thinking of getting a mobility scooter, please contact us first to ensure that there's a suitable location where it can be kept.